hugorcf/Renewable-energy-weather/README.md

 ## Data

-The data used in this analysis comes from Open Power System Data, a free-of-charge platform with data data on installed generation capacity by country/technology, individual power plants (conventional and renewable), and time series data.
+The data used in this analysis come from Open Power System Data, a free-of-charge platform with data on installed generation capacity by country/technology, individual power plants (conventional and renewable), and time series data.
 It can be obtained from:

 https://open-power-system-data.org/